sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 1. Load up the current value of `paletteCycleCounter`.
 2. Switch over to the next palette value (0-3) by adding 1 to it.
-3. If we haven't reached 4 (i.e. `paletteCycleCounter < 4`), change the palette bits of every sprite to match the value of `paletteCycleCounter`.
+3. If we haven't reached 4 (i.e. `paletteCycleCounter < 4`), change the palette bits of every tile to match the value of `paletteCycleCounter`.
 If we _have_ reached 4, we should reset `paletteCycleCounter` to 0.

 ```asm
     ; Switch over to the next palette value (0-3)